oroinc/orocommerce/src/Oro/Bundle/VisibilityBundle/Resources/doc/product-visibility.md

 Product visibility
 ------------------

-Product visibility is a functionality that allows to show or hide some products for specific website, category, account or account group.
+Product visibility is a functionality that allows to show or hide some products in specific scope.

 ### General Information

-There are 3 levels of visibility for each product for each website.
+There are 3 levels of visibility for each product in scope types: product_visibility, account_product_visibility, account_group_product_visibility;
 Product visibility edit page allows setting of the following values:

 ####Product Visibility (Visibility to All):